google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

     -f fuzz_target -c f572d396fae9206628714fb2ce00f72e94f2258f -d 2019-10-19T09:07:25+01:00
 ```

+If you want to use latest corpus from OSS-Fuzz, add the `--oss-fuzz-corpus`
+argument to the above comamnd.

 The script should create the benchmark directory in
 `benchmarks/$PROJECT_$FUZZ_TARGET` (unless you specify the name manually) with
 all the files needed to build the benchmark.
 You should remove unnecessary files